-- 118. The applicant proposes to maintain a 17 cfs bypass release during the summer period; 17 cfs is only 21% of the 7Q10 drought flow condition (82 cfs, or 0.20 csm) at the project.
+- 104. The applicant proposes to maintain a 13 cfs bypass release, which is only 21% of the 7Q10 drought flow condition (61 cfs, or 0.26 csm) at the project.
 This will have limited value for reaeration as it represents only a small fraction of the total flow of the river during operation.
 However, the project will be spilling all inflows during the period of greatest concern, providing full reaeration potential.
-The project's low-end capacity is 170 cfs, which with the applicant's proposed operating mode would require about 0.45 csm in order to operate. - 119.
+The project's low-end capacity is 90 cfs, which with the applicant's proposed operating mode would require about 0.41 csm in order to operate. - 105.
 There is no present need for a special bypass-flow release to meet dissolved oxygen standards downstream.
 However, algal respiration will become an important influence on dissolved oxygen levels as the St. Johnsbury wastewater plant loading increases in the future.
 Use of the dam spillage as a point source of reaeration may become necessary at some point in the future to maintain dissolved oxygen standards as wastewater loadings become more significant.
-However, the spillage required to serve aquatic habitat needs in the bypass, as discussed below, will preclude the need to monitor water quality to assure that dissolved oxygen standards are met. - 120.
+However, the spillage required to serve aquatic habitat needs in the bypass is in excess of 7Q10, and will preclude the need to monitor water quality to assure that dissolved oxygen standards are met. - 106.
 The Passumpsic River is heavily dammed and the large majority of its length is under impounded conditions.
 The bypasses represent a disproportionate amount of the high quality habitat for salmonids on the river mainstem.
 The Department considers the maintenance of habitat values within the bypasses as very important.
-The applicant's proposed bypass flow regime would cause an undue adverse effect on the composition of the aquatic biota and the species composition and propagation of fish, and would not support Agency management goals for this reach.
+The applicant's proposed bypass flow of 13 cfs would cause an undue adverse effect on the composition of the aquatic biota and the species composition and propagation of fish, and would not support Agency management goals for this reach. - 107.
+A spillage flow in the bypass reach of 88 cfs, or instantaneous inflow, if less, would be sufficient to provide valuable habitat for juvenile Atlantic salmon, all life stages of resident salmonids (brown and rainbow trout) and for a variety of non-games fishes and provide habitat for macroinvertebrates. - 108.
+Based on the video assessment completed by the applicant, the proposed spillage of 17 cfs (one inch) would be adequate to support good aesthetic value, a Class B management objective.